Back to Inside Track Blog

 What is physical activity?

-Many people find that a form of exercise done daily helps them maintain positive mental health, either on its own or in combination with other treatments.
+Many people find that daily exercise helps them maintain positive mental health, either on its own or combined with other treatments such as meditation.

-Mental wellbeing can be a combination of many things, including how we feel — such as our emotions and how we function — involving our relationships with others and our personal control over our lives.
+Mental well-being can be a combination of many things, including how we feel — such as our emotions and how we function — our relationships with others and our personal control over our lives.

 1. Reduces stress